luchusnet/xiaomi-robot-vacuum-card/README.md

 - Tested on Xiaomi S20+ (B108GL) only.
 Other models may or may not work

 ---
+## Troubleshooting

+### Rooms not showing up?
+   #### Rooms are only pulled if they have been renamed in the Xiaomi Home app.
+Default names (Room 1, Room 2...) are not returned by the API.
+---
 ## License

 MIT  see [LICENSE](LICENSE)